 The cost of the album in digital format (MP3) is 10 euros, the cost of the CD is 20 euros (including shipping).

-The proceeds from the sales, once the costs of the musicians have been covered, will go to charities in support of Ukrainian refugees.
+The proceeds from the sales will go to Emergency in support of Ukrainian refugees.

 Below are the titles of the songs.

 They are clearly influenced by a (not too much…) deep reflection on our contemporary reality.